Diabetes kills more African Americans than other groups in Tulare County. What’s being done?

 Another recommendation considered using barber shops and beauty salons to provide education, plus providing outreach through churches.

-No concrete action has been taken on any of the recommendations yet.
+No concrete action has been taken on any of the recommendations.
 Tammie Weyker-Adkins, spokeswoman for the Tulare County Health and Human Services Agency, said it will take time to implement the recommendations correctly.

 “The concrete steps taken are based in relationship and taken very carefully as we are aware that the best steps towards tearing down barriers are made in concert with the populations experiencing the barriers,” she wrote in an email.